mediaexplorer74/PenumbraUWP/README.md

     - Run a build in the content pipeline tool to make sure everything is setup correctly
 - Start using Penumbra

-A video of how to set this all up is comming soon..
+Here is a video of how to use this fork: http://youtu.be/HE3Xmy3a5Ok

 In the game constructor, create the Penumbra component and add to components: